aldertzomer/Microbial-Genomics-2022/index.md

 > ## Prokaryotic microbes - Assembly, annotation, pangenome analysis and GWAS
->
+> This practical is part of the Microbial Genomics practical course of Utrecht University
 >
-> 1. Day 1: Working with genome assemblies, QC and annotation of genomes
+> 1. Working with genome assemblies, QC and annotation of genomes
-> 2. Day 2: Pangenome analysis and GWAS
+> 2. Pangenome analysis and GWAS

 > ## Data
 >